 The easy walk begins at a rustic old jail building now home to a millinery store, where passengers disembark from the site.
 The route continues along the river bank through River Front Park and Dead Horse Ranch State Park.

 The Riverfront Park is Cottonwood’s largest park.
-It has an 18-tee Disc Golf Course, Skateboard park, a dog park, a five-court horseshoe pit, two sand volleyball courts, 2 play apparatus for kids, and a designated dog area.
+It has an 18-tee Disc Golf Course, a Skateboard park, a dog park, a five-court horseshoe pit, two sand volleyball courts, 2 play apparatus for kids, and a designated dog area.

 Cottonwood Center for the Arts